Since its inception, ACTNext has targeted the assessment of collaborative problem solving (CPS) as a cross-cutting capability.

 In Spring 2019, the CPS X team conducted a field study with over 100 middle and high school students.

 This story about the CPS X game study aired on KCRG-TV on May 14, 2019.

 Circuit Runner game

-The “Teaching Teamwork” project, funded by the National Science Foundation, is in its third and final year, having simulated electronic tasks and collected data from vocational schools and community colleges across the country.
-ACTNext team members are involved, supporting the principal investigator Paul Horwitz, from the Concord Consortium.
+The “Teaching Teamwork” project, funded by the National Science Foundation, simulated electronic tasks and collected data from vocational schools and community colleges across the country.
+ACTNext team members supported the principal investigator, Paul Horwitz from the Concord Consortium.
 Please see the following links for examples of the activities for both the public and for the participating students.
-Dr. Horowitz outlines the goals of the Teaching Teamwork project in this 2016 NSF Video Showcase.
+Dr. Horowitz outlines the goals of the “Teaching Teamwork” project in this 2016 NSF Video Showcase.

 “Multimodal Analytics for Teamwork Assessment under Multiple Casualties” is a US Army-funded project in its second year.
 ACTNext’s Alina von Davier started as the principal investigator, now succeeded by ACTNext Director of AI/ML Saad Khan.
 The goal of the project is to use sensors, cameras, microphones, and human raters to collect and analyze data from medical military teams under multiple casualty scenarios.